-In 2016, John provided musicological notes and performing editions for the Choir of St. Luke in the Fields of Pierre de Manchicourt’s Missa Reges terrae, and motets edited from Renaissance music publisher Pierre Attaingnant’s collection published in 1539.
-This work was released on the critically acclaimed CD released by MSR Classics later that year.
+Over the years, John has provided musicological notes and performing editions for the Church and Choir of St. Luke in the Fields.
+These include their premiere concert and recording of Pierre de Manchicourt’s Missa Reges terrae and motets edited from Renaissance music publisher Pierre Attaingnant’s 1539 motet collection.
+The mass and motets were released on the critically acclaimed CD by MSR Classics in 2016.
 In 2019, he again provided the musicological notes for St. Luke’s well-received CD of the music of Palestrina.

 John holds degrees from Kalamazoo College, Western Michigan University, and Case Western Reserve University.
-He lives with Charles Keenan his husband of nearly twenty years and their overindulged and overfed orange kitty in the Lincoln Park neighborhood of Jersey City, NJ.>
+He lives with Charles Keenan, his husband of nearly twenty-two years, and their overindulged and overfed cats Benjamin and Bartholomew in the Lincoln Park neighborhood of Jersey City, NJ.>